Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • trash bins

-Wasps also need water, particularly during hot weather.
-Common yard sources include:
+Wasps need water, especially in hot weather.
+Even a small, consistent source can keep them coming back.
+Common yard water sources include:

 • birdbaths